Goin' Fishin'

-Goin' Fishin' is a 1940 Our Gang short comedy film directed by Edward Cahn.
-It was the 191st Our Gang short (192nd episode, 103rd talking short, 104th talking episode, and 23rd MGM produced episode) that was released.
+Goin' Fishin' is a 1940 American Our Gang comedy short film directed by Edward Cahn.
+It was the 191st Our Gang short to be released.

 Plot

 Hoping to get an early start on a fishing trip to the East River, the gang boards a double-decker bus at the crack of dawn.
 Alas, the kids' bulky fishing equipment causes nothing but discomfort for the rest of the passengers, to say nothing of the irascible bus conductor.
 Thanks to the gang's unintentional interference, the bus' regular pick-up and drop-off schedule is thoroughly disrupted, and even worse, it turns out that the kids are on the wrong bus.